How will interest rates affect your mortgage?

 Step 2 – Get a free mortgage review

-The Bank of England’s base rate is currently 5.25% and market predictions are that mortgage rates are likely to remain above 5% until the summer of 2024.
-So if you currently have a variable rate mortgage or are coming to the end of your fixed-rate mortgage in the next 6 months I would strongly recommend you speak to a qualified mortgage adviser as soon as possible to see if you are able to lock-in a better fixed-rate mortgage deal now.
+The Bank of England’s base rate is currently 5.00% and market predictions are that mortgage rates could fall below 5.00% by November 2024.
+So if you currently have a variable-rate mortgage or are coming to the end of your fixed-rate mortgage in the next 6 months I would strongly recommend you speak to a qualified mortgage adviser as soon as possible to lock in the best fixed-rate mortgage deal.

 The mortgage adviser will give you a free consultation with no obligation.